mttbernardini/dialog/README.md

 The codes (script and style) are compatible with all major browsers.
 They were tested with IE8, Chrome, Opera, Firefox and Safari Mobile, with success.
 The stylesheet is also W3C valid.

 Anyway the codes are offered with NO WARRANTY and AS IS.
-If you find bugs you might report them on the github project page.
+If you find bugs you might report them on the [github project page][1].

 ## Changelog ##